coyite/coyite/README.md

 ▸ I'm generally pretty chill!
 Just please don't make sexual/weird comments about me or involve me in drama/discourse

+▸ I usually have friend requests off but if we've been talking and you want to be friends let me know :D

 <div align="center">

 ![](https://komarev.com/ghpvc/?username=coyite&label=★&style=plastic&color=gray)